rubycdp/ferrum/README.md

-# Ferrum - fearless Ruby Chrome/Chromium driver.
+# Ferrum - fearless Ruby Chrome/Chromium driver

 As simple as Puppeteer, though even simpler.
 It is Ruby clean and high-level API to Chrome/Chromium through the DevTools Protocol.
 Runs headless by default,